 You can prevent a moth fly infestation like you would prevent most fly infestations.
 The screens on your doors and windows are your frontline defense against these insects.
-You can also resist them by doing a routine deep cleaning of your kitchen.
-These moths love kitchens and are able to establish themselves in several locations.
+You can also resist them by doing routine deep cleaning of your kitchen.
+These moths love kitchens and can establish themselves in several locations.

 How do I get rid of moth flies?

 It is easy to get rid of moth flies.
 You can swat them or you can suck them up with a vacuum cleaner.
 But keep in mind that this isn't going to stop your infestation.
 When moth flies emerge from hiding to mate with each other, they do this within a few short hours.
 By the time you swat them or suck them up, they've probably already laid more eggs.
 A moth fly spends most of its life as a larva, hidden in your drains (or some other dirty place you don't want to examine.)

 How do I stop moth flies from infesting my home?

 When these flies appear in your home, you'll need to find the breeding site and eliminate it, if possible.
 A helpful tip for finding breeding sites is to apply petroleum jelly to plastic cups and place them over your drains.
 If flies appear inside the cups, you've found the drain that has the breeding site.
 Keep in mind that these flies can reproduce in other locations, such as your kitchen trash.
 Remove your trash and clean your trash receptacle.
 Then, do a deep cleaning of your kitchen to get hidden areas where these flies could be reproducing.
 This can resolve your problem.

 How Action Can Help